telerik/xaml-docs/controls/radsyntaxeditor/touch.md

         }
 {{endregion}}

+> You can read the [following article]({%slug touchmanager-events%}) article, which describes all of the events exposed by the TouchManager.

 ## Increase Markers Drag Area

 By default, dragging the markers is possible if the swipe occurs up to **30 pixels** from their center.
 This area can be controlled via the **TouchMarkerDragDistance** property of the **SyntaxEditorPresenter**.